bohemian-miser/Spectre/README.md

 * Fix hexagons and 0-edges they don't need the same treatment as the other shapes.
 * Colour choice for lines.
 * Download a template, edit as svg and re-upload.
+* analysis time in bottom
+* graph showing the lines between thumbs